On damping a control system with global aftereffect on quantum graphs. Stochastic interpretation

 {\it Proof.} Consider the function $\Phi=[\Phi_1,\ldots,\Phi_m]\in W_2^1({\cal T}_\tau)$ determined by the formulae

 By virtue of Lemma~3, for a function $y\in W_2^1({\cal T}_\tau)$ obeying conditions (\ref{2.2-1})--(\ref{2.4}), to be a solution of the problem ${\cal B},$ it is necessary and sufficient to satisfy (\ref{3.1}).
-In other words, $y$ is a solution of ${\cal B}$ if and only if $x:=y-\Phi\in {\cal W}$ and
+In other words, $y$ is a solution of ${\cal B}$ if and only if $x:=y-\Phi\in {\cal W}$ (which is equivalent to (\ref{2.2-1})--(\ref{2.4})) and